EugenMayer/docker-sync/README.md

 ## Other projects with similar purpose (i know of)
 #### NFS
-Performance: In general, at least 3 times slower the **RSYNC**, mostly eene more
+Performance: In general, at least 3 times slower the **RSYNC**, ofter even more

  - [Dinghy](https://github.com/codekitchen/dinghy) (docker-machine only)
  - [dlite](https://github.com/nlf/dlite) (docker-machine only)